-These pages outline the tuition fees and financial support arrangements for UK and eligible EU students joining full-time undergraduate degrees (BA/BSc/LLB), full-time foundation degrees (FdA/FdSc) and full-time integrated Masters degrees (MComp/MNSW/MSci) at Edge Hill University between August 2020 and July 2021.
+These pages outline the tuition fees and financial support arrangements for UK students joining full-time undergraduate degrees (BA/BSc/LLB), full-time foundation degrees (FdA/FdSc) and full-time integrated Masters degrees (MComp/MNSW/MSci) at Edge Hill University between August 2021 and July 2022.

 We can help explain what student funding you may be entitled to receive and how to apply for it.